Judge rules federal law enforcement commission violates law, orders work stopped as attorney general prepares to issue report

 “Especially in 2020,” Bates wrote, “when racial justice and civil rights issues involving law enforcement have erupted across the nation, one may legitimately question whether it is sound policy to have a group with little diversity of experience examine, behind closed doors, the sensitive issues facing law enforcement and the criminal justice system in America today.”

-The 18 member commission was composed entirely of state and federal law enforcement officials, with no one from the civil rights, criminal defense, social work, religious or academic fields.
+The 18-member commission was composed entirely of state and federal law enforcement officials, with no one from the civil rights, criminal defense, social work, religious or academic fields.
 Members were sworn in on Jan.
 22, and then heard months of testimony by teleconference from experts in a variety of police, prosecutorial and social fields.
 The commission also formed 15 working groups, with more than 100 members, to draft sections of the report focusing on topics such as “Reduction of Crime,” “Respect for Law Enforcement,” “Data and Reporting" and “Homeland Security.”

 The Federal Advisory Committee Act requires that a committee’s membership be “fairly balanced in terms of the points of view represented and the functions to be performed,” so that its recommendations “will not be inappropriately influenced by the appointing authority.”
 The working groups were also largely tied to policing, with only five of the 112 members not from law enforcement.
-After the suit was filed, the speakers who testified before the commission were more diverse in professional background.
+After the suit was filed, the speakers who testified before the commission were more diverse in professional backgrounds.

 Police groups lobbied Congress for years to form a commission that would take a comprehensive look at improving American policing, as a similar panel did in the 1960s, to devise new ways to fight crime and use technology to improve policing.
-When various bills stalled in Congress, Trump signed an executive order last October creating the new group, with the president acknowledging the assistance of the Fraternal Order of Police and the International Association of Chiefs of Police in launching the project.
+When various bills stalled in Congress, Trump signed an executive order last October creating the group, with the president acknowledging the assistance of the Fraternal Order of Police and the International Association of Chiefs of Police in launching the project.

 The law also requires that advisory committee meetings be open to the public, with notice posted in the Federal Register, along with a charter for the committee.
-The commission did not post a charter or meeting notices in the register, but did send out press releases announcing the virtual meetings as well as posting transcripts and recordings of the meetings.
+The commission did not post a charter or meeting notices in the register, but did send out news releases announcing the virtual meetings as well as posting transcripts and recordings of the meetings.
 Reporters and others could dial in and listen to the teleconferences.
 A meeting which Barr held in June with the commission, on the same day Trump signed an executive order on police reform, was not announced and the Justice Department declined to release a transcript or recording.

 Trump’s order called for the commission to submit its report and recommendations to the attorney general, who was then required to send his final report to the president by Oct.
 28. The Justice Department planned to release it at the International Association of Chiefs of Police convention in late October, according to an email in the court file.
 Now, the report and the commission’s months of work are in limbo.